These baked Cheeseburger Sliders with Hawaiian Rolls are made with

 You can also opt to prep the ingredients in advance, and assemble right before baking.
 The ground beef can be made up to 3 days ahead!

-How to do I reheat the sliders?
+How do I keep the bottoms from getting soggy?

 Can I used another kind of cheese?